|

 20% |

-on or after 1 April 2021, the amount of SME
+periods beginning on or after 1 April 2024)

 |